HSUCHING/yuma.min.js/test-checklist.md

 Compile the project and repeat all tests outside of hosted mode.

+# Image Annotation - replies

+1. Create an annotation and click CANCEL.
+Confirm the annotation is removed from the GUI.

-# OpenLayers Annotation
+# OpenLayers Annotation - no replies

-Repeat all the steps for image annotation (4 times for different replies/server-mode configurations)
+Repeat the same steps as for image annotation - no replies